bitcoin/bitcoin/doc/build-windows.md

 To install WSL on Windows 10 with Fall Creators Update installed (version >= 16215.0) do the following:

 1. Enable the Windows Subsystem for Linux feature
    * Open the Windows Features dialog (`OptionalFeatures.exe`)
    * Enable 'Windows Subsystem for Linux'
    * Click 'OK' and restart if necessary
 2. Install Ubuntu
    * Open Microsoft Store and search for "Ubuntu 18.04" or use [this link](https://www.microsoft.com/store/productId/9N9TNGVNDL3Q)
    * Click Install
 3. Complete Installation
-  * Open a cmd prompt and type "Ubuntu1804"
+   * Open a cmd prompt and type `Ubuntu1804`
    * Create a new UNIX user account (this is a separate account from your Windows account)

-After the bash shell is active, you can follow the instructions below, starting with the "Cross-compilation" section.
+After the bash shell is active, you can follow the instructions below, starting with the cross-compilation section.
 Compiling the 64-bit version is recommended, but it is possible to compile the 32-bit version.

 Cross-compilation for Ubuntu and Windows Subsystem for Linux